Bolin-Wu/neartools/README.md

 -   `get_date_digit`: Inspect date in numeric digit form.
 Find dates not having required form.

+-   `get_all_colnames`: Gather multiple interested data files and examine their columns together.

 -   `fix_dup_id`: Check existence of ID duplication and pinpoint them.

 -   `export_sav_to_csv`: Convert all the SPSS data files (*.sav*) to csv